maateen/vim-for-devops/README.md

-# Vim for Python3 and C
+# Vim for Python

-This is my minimal .vimrc file, I am using for day-to-day Python3 and C programming.
+This is my minimal .vimrc file, I am using for day-to-day Python3 C programming.
 You can follow this at your own risk.

 # Usage

-You're gonna do Python3 and C programming on Vim.
-Let me suppose that you have installed them already.
+You're gonna do Python3 programming on Vim.
+Let me suppose that you have installed it already.

 ## Install